 In 2015, the Obama NLRB expanded the definition of a “joint employer,” which is used to determine when a business should be considered responsible for the labor practices of another.
-Joint employers are responsible for bargaining with any union representing the jointly employed workers and share liability for violations of the NLRA.
+Joint employers are responsible for bargaining with any union representing the jointly employed workers and share liability for violations of the National Labor Relations Act.
 It is therefore a very complex relationship when established.

 The changes by the Obama Board disrupted decades of established labor law and undermined the relationships between a brand company and local franchise business owners, contractors and subcontractors, and businesses and suppliers and vendors – all of which have created millions of jobs and allowed hundreds of thousands of individuals to achieve the American Dream of owning their own small business.